Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

 “Your not speaking English again.”

-“The node syncs its clock via NTP but it’s not working.”
+“The node syncs its clock via NTP but it’s not working.
+The clock is slow.”

 “Your computer was late?”